m0n0x41d/m0n0x41d.github.io/_posts/2023-11-28-Serious-talks-about-API-Versioning.md

 Making some breaking changes in our API is simply inevitable.
 It is a matter of time and a matter of money that's at stake.

-> API Versioning is invetable.
+> API Versioning is inevitable.

 {:refdef: style="text-align: center;"}
 ![Sound of inevitability](/assets/images/inevitability.gif)